 Principles of Microeconomics (ECO 2013), Principles of Macroeconomics (ECO 2023), and Introduction to Statistics I (STA 2023) or equivalent introductory statistics class.
 Students are expected to have basic knowledge of statistics and multivariate calculus.
 Please contact me if you are interested in the class and want to discuss whether you have the background to take this class.
 Knowledge of R is not required.

 Course Website

 All information about the course will be posted on Canvas.
-Students are expected to check it daily.
 All assignments must be submitted through Canvas.

 Grading